AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 the value and derivatives of dense vector functions with a small number of arguments (<50).
 It will work for larger expressions, but performance will begin to degrade considerably.
 This may seem strange since it ostensibly designed to be used to define constraints and objective inside of large sparse non-linear programs.
-However, in out experience these problems are almost never composed of single monolithic functions, and can generally be decomposed into smaller dense functions that only take a partial subsets of the problem variables.
+However, in our experience these problems are almost never composed of single monolithic functions, and can generally be decomposed into smaller dense functions that only take a partial subsets of the problem variables.
 In that case we can define our functions in terms of only the arguments they take, and then under the hood, asset will ensure that the inputs and outputs are gathered and